KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/austria/wrf-chem-austria.md

 ## What this model is
 The GeoSphere Austria air quality forecast is an operational atmospheric-composition system based on the online-coupled chemical transport model **WRF-Chem**.
 It produces daily 3-day forecasts of key pollutants — ground-level ozone, particulate matter, and nitrogen dioxide — for public-health air quality guidance over Europe and, at higher resolution, Central Europe.

 It is distributed as two nested products: an outer **9 km** domain covering Europe (and parts of North Africa and Russia) and an inner **3 km** domain covering Central Europe.
+A third dataset — a derived **Air Quality Index** — is computed from the 3 km run and published on the identical grid; it is documented here rather than given its own entry, because it is a post-processing product of this chain rather than a distinct system.

+GeoSphere runs a **separate WRF-Chem configuration for Saharan dust transport** on a far larger domain at 0.2°, contributing to the WMO SDS-WAS programme.
+That is a distinct model chain with its own entry: [WRF-Chem Desert Dust (GeoSphere Austria)](./wrf-chem-dust.md).

 ---